realworldocaml/book/book/records/README.md

-The `with` keyword marks that this is a functional update, and the value assignments on the right-hand side indicate the changes to be made to the cord on the left-hand side of the `with`.
+The `with` keyword marks that this is a functional update, and the value assignments on the right-hand side indicate the changes to be made to the record on the left-hand side of the `with`.

 Functional updates make your code independent of the identity of the fields in the record that are not changing.
 This is often what you